Brandon-JP-Lambert/Personalized-Content-for-Second-Grade/README.md

 ## Prompts
 ```
-1. These are the names of my students: Emma, Liam, Olivia, Noah, Ava, Ethan, Sophia, Jackson, Mia, Aiden, Isabella, Lucas, Harper, Oliver, Charlotte Write a haiku based on each name.
+1. These are the names of my students: Emma, Liam, Olivia, Noah, Ava, Ethan, Sophia, Jackson, Mia, Aiden, Isabella, Lucas, Harper, Oliver, Charlotte.
+Write a haiku based on each name.
 Write in a voice and style appropriate for second graders.
 2. Replace each name and any personal pronouns with a blank and reprint.
 ```